 Kickoff: A kickoff starts the game or restarts the game after a score.
 Players must be on their respective side of the field.
 The defensive team must remain ten yards from the ball until it is kicked while an offensive player takes a place kick from mid field into the opponent’s half of the field.
 The kicker may not play the ball again until it is touched by another player.
 A goal may not be scored directly from the kickoff.

 Obstruction: Obstruction is a penalized infraction and occurs when a player runs between an opponent and the ball in order to form an obstacle except when the ball is within playing distance.

-Offside: A player is in an offside position if he/she is nearer to the opponent’s goal line than the ball, unless: he/she is on their side of the field; or, there are at least two opponents nearer their own goal line than the player.
-A player is declared offside and penalized only if at the moment the ball touches or is played by his/her teammate, in the opinion of the referee: the offside player interferes with the play; or, the offside player is seeking to gain an advantage by being in that position.
+Offside: A player is in an offside position if they are nearer to the opponent’s goal line than the ball, unless: they are on their side of the field; or, there are at least two opponents nearer their own goal line than the player.
+A player is declared offside and penalized only if at the moment the ball touches or is played by their teammate, in the opinion of the referee: the offside player interferes with the play; or, the offside player is seeking to gain an advantage by being in that position.